wordofwarning/wordofwarning.org/current/2013-domestic/wohead/index.md

 *during* [Domestic](/current/2013-domestic/index.html)

 ####In Brief
 Welcome to Greg’s bedroom in Mesquite, Texas, 1998.
 The Savage Garden CD is on repeat, there’s a pile of dirty laundry in the corner and he can’t stop thinking about Sara.

+In this solo performance Greg tells you (from the perspective of a geeky teenager) the true story of the night he took a chance.

 **Please note: this is a show for maximum 15 people, lasting approximately 50 minutes.**

 ####Venue + Booking Details